The-Discounters/vizsurvey/README.md

 # What is VizSurvey

-We created VizSurvey out of a need to have a tool with survey questions with an accompanying visualization that could be data driven for my masters thesis reasearch.
-I had originally investigated using survey monkey and other tools; however, they lack the ability to embed visualizations or could't find any with a REST API that would allow me to make the visualizations driven off the survey questions, so I wrote VizHub.
+We created VizSurvey out of a need to have a tool with survey questions with an accompanying visualization that could be data driven for our masters thesis reasearch.
+We originally investigated using survey monkey and other online survey tools; however, they lacked the ability to embed visualizations and we could't find any with a REST API that would allow the visualizations to be driven off the survey questions, so we wrote VizSurvey.

-The application is written in react using redux.
-Treatments are configured in CSV format in one of the code files.
-The application retloads the treatments for the survey questionaire data, and renders the questions in a click through format making the data avialable to the react component that wraps the D3 visualization.
+The application is written in react using redux and uses firestore to retrieve treatment definitions, store survey results, and assign survey treatments across participants.
+The application loads the treatments for the survey questionaire data, and renders the questions in a click through format making the data avialable to the react component that wraps the D3 visualization.

 We hope you find it useful.

 # Architecture

 Architecture is straight forward as a React SPA with redux using react router.
 The next and previous buttons on each page update a status redux field and routing is driven in the react component off of the value of that field.
 A sing redux slice currently contains all the application logic.
+We integrated the application with Prolific and treatment configurations and survey results are read from and written to firestore.

 # Reference

 We looked at code from https://supp-exp-en.netlify.app/ for examples of how to style and implement the application.

 # Setup

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ### Create .env file